SilvaMedal/SilvaMedal/README.md

   - tRPC

 ### About
-I come from a background of hospitality and restaurant management.
-I'm a self-taught web developer with Full-stack experience and a Front-end focus.
-I love challenging myself and learning new technologies.
-Outside of coding, I enjoy reading, movies, board games, video games, and lawn games (bocce, cornhole, etc).
-Currently, I'm part of the [CD Techies](https://github.com/CD-Squared-Tech) organization, a mixed group of senior developers and "new-to-tech" developers.
+Experienced software developer specializing in TypeScript and React.
+Dedicated team lead at a local non-profit development organization, [CD Tech](https://github.com/CD-Squared-Tech).
+Committed to delivering exceptional user experiences through a solid foundation in web development.
+Proven track record of surpassing client expectations and effective communication honed during years of experience in the hospitality industry.
+Meticulous attention to detail, combined with strong time management skills, ensures the delivery of high-quality results.
+A highly motivated problem-solver and fast learner, enthusiastic about embracing new challenges and fostering professional growth.   organization, a mixed group of senior developers and "new-to-tech" developers.
 <!---
 SilvaMedal/SilvaMedal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.